vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Remove the Vue instance's DOM elemento or fragment from the DOM.
+  Remove the istanza di Vue's DOM elemento or fragment from the DOM.
 This method will trigger transitions if present.
 The funzione is fired after the transition has completed (or immediately if no transition has been triggered).

 <h3 id="vm-nextTick">vm.$nextTick( funzione )</h3>